nkn-ctrl/TryHackMe/Phishing_Analysis_Fundamentals.md

 - Content-Transfer-Encoding tells us it's base64 encoded.

 Reconstruct the PDF using the base64 data.
-    Use Cyberchef from Base64 and save the output as a pdf file.
+- Use Cyberchef from Base64 and save the output as a pdf file.
 Open the pdf.
 <img src="https://miro.medium.com/max/720/1*6kW7iS8roG616-1hU5Ly5g.webp" width="650">

+## Types of Phishing
+Different types of malicious emails can be classified as one of the following:
+- Spam - unsolicited junk emails sent out in bulk to a large number of recipients.
+The more malicious variant of Spam is known as MalSpam.
+- Phishing -  emails sent to a target(s) purporting to be from a trusted entity to lure individuals into providing sensitive information.
+- Spear phishing - takes phishing a step further by targeting a specific individual(s) or organization seeking sensitive information.
+- Whaling - is similar to spear phishing, but it's targeted specifically to C-Level high-position individuals (CEO, CFO, etc.), and the objective is the same.
+- Smishing - takes phishing to mobile devices by targeting mobile users with specially crafted text messages.
+- Vishing - is similar to smishing, but instead of using text messages for the social engineering attack, the attacks are based on voice calls.